What Is Outsourcing?

 - Outsourcing contracts should not be of too long a duration unless there is a good deal of flexibility to handle uncertain situations.

 - Security threats can occur when another party has access to a company's confidential information.

 - Offshoring is one example of outsourcing where a company outsources services to a third party in another country.
 This is done typically to take advantage of lower labor costs.
 One negative effect of outsourcing offshore is that it increases US unemployment.

 - When online retailers outsource technical support to non-English-speaking countries, their customers may have difficulty communicating with the phone operators.
 This creates customer dissatisfaction.
 In some cases, such operations have been shifted back to the US even though this is costlier.

 If you need help with an Outsourcing arrangement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.